-Our Interview w/ David Pepper on His New Book, the Voter File and the 2020 Election
+David Pepper on His Book, The Voter File and the 2020 Election

 1. What motivated you to focus on election meddling in The Voter File?

 When writing fiction, you always want to tell a good story.
 I try to do that in The Voter File.
 But in my books, I also try to capture some of the realities of politics—the good, the bad and the ugly.
 I want the reader to leave my books feeling better informed about central aspects of our political process.
 And the sad truth is that there are clearly hostile actors and forces out there who seek to destabilize American democracy and interfere in our elections.
 While there is a lot of focus, necessarily so, on issues of the security of voter machines and election infrastructure, I wanted to capture the worst case scenario if someone “broke into” a party or a campaign’s database of voters.
 Far more than emails or polling data (which were hacked in 2016), a campaign’s “voter file” contains the crown jewels of that campaign’s strategy for victory—and with that data, a hostile force could do untold damage to an election or campaign.

 It’s one other risk we should all be on the lookout for.

 2. The 2016 election spotlighted the impacts of election meddling.
 What influence did this have on the story?

 The role played by Cambridge Analytica—a company that dove deep into Americans’ private voter data and then weaponized it using social media and other vehicles—is still a part of the 2016 debacle that is not well understood.
 The Voter File tries to draw out how central voter data is in today’s elections, and how dangerous it might be in the wrong hands.

 3. How did your own experience in politics shape the fictional world you created?